 The Colonial Spanish America Digital Jurisdictions Project

 Domains: The Colonial Spanish America Digital Jurisdictions Project maps the competing and collaborative, contiguous and concentric legal authorities in colonial Spanish America.
-Created by a team of post-docs, doctoral students and faculty from Florida International University’s Department of History with assistance from our GIS Center, it is an ongoing project that seeks to represent the overlapping layers of legal jurisdiction, which was one of the more multifaceted aspects of people’s relationship to power and place in the past.
+Created in 2017 by a team of post-docs, doctoral students and faculty from Florida International University’s Department of History with assistance from our GIS Center, it is the first iteration of a project that seeks to represent the overlapping layers of legal jurisdiction, which was one of the more multifaceted aspects of people’s relationship to power and place in the past.

 When we teach, learn and think about earlier times, we tend to imagine that people were located in bordered territories like our modern nations, counties, and cities.
 We look at one-dimensional maps of, say, a Spanish viceroyalty in the New World, and think we have the whole picture.